 - 1/4 cup of good-quality mayonnaise (or homemade!)

 - 1 clove of garlic, finely minced

-- 1 tsp Cajun seasoning (I like Frontier brand or my own homemade blend)
+- 1 tsp Cajun seasoning (you'll love my homemade blend here!)

 - FRIED GREEN TOMATOES